AgentJay/BIOPAMA-RIS-Configuration/_docs/8_Terminology.md

 ---

 ## DIFFERENCE BETWEEN TARGET AND INDICATOR:

-- An indicator measures progresses over time against a target value.
+- An indicator measures progresses over time against a target value, to be reached within a given timeframe.
-- A target value is stated in policy documents as those uploaded.
+- Any objective to achieve within a given timeframe - as stated in the documents such as NBSAPs - also has an associated target.
-- An indicator is usually associated to a REST service (see below)
+- An indicator is usually associated to a REST service (see above for REST services)

 ----